jose-d-maliakkal/ACS-Project/README.md

  3. **Visualizing Clusters**:
      - Visualizations on cluster characterstics saved to `Clustering_Analysis/visualizations`.

+### Data Analysis ( Predictive Modelling)
+ 1. ** Defining the Architecture of ANN Model**:

+ 2. **Trained ANN Model on Provided Dataset**:

+ 3. **Predicted Customer Churn and Evaluated Model Performance**:
+      - Visualizations on performance evaluation tools saved to `Predictive_Modelling/Visualizations`.

 ## Overall Summary

-The project successfully completed the data engineering phase and clustering analysis phase of the project.
-Next phase of the projet is the predictive modelling to determine the customer churn and evaluate the model performance.
+The project successfully completed the data engineering phase, clustering analysis and predictive modelling phase of the project.